zelinsky/CTF-Course/GettingStarted.md

 - After it runs, pwntools should be installed.

 #### Finishing
-Now that you have everything installed, feel free to start getting your feet wet in CTF's! a good website to start at is [PicoCTF](https://2018game.picoctf.com/)
+Now that you have everything installed, feel free to start getting your feet wet in CTF's!
+A good website to start at is [PicoCTF](https://2018game.picoctf.com/)